Loughborough Grammar School: Extracurricular activities

 The school runs an active Duke of Edinburgh's Award scheme, a Scout Troop and biennial adventurous expeditions, which have visited areas such as the High Atlas Mountains of Morocco, the Himalayas and Greenland.
 A number of clubs and societies run regularly, including the Senior Debating Society and a school newspaper made by students, entitled VOX.
 The school engages in regular charity fund-raising events, including non-uniform days and concerts.
 An example of this is in February 2018, a raffle event at a concert raised money for the Symphonic Wind Band tour to Ireland in the next summer.

 Sport

 The major sports at the School are rugby, hockey, cricket, tennis, athletics, football, and cross country.
 The School competes in national competitions in these sports, and has a full structure of teams from U12 to U18 level.
 The senior cross-country team was victorious in February 2017 in the 46th annual relay race at King Henry VIII School, Coventry.
 The senior rugby, cricket and hockey teams have all toured abroad in recent years, including separate hockey and cricket tours to South Africa, as well as a recent rugby tour to Australia and The Far East.
-Other sports include swimming, basketball, badminton, fencing, football, golf, sailing, table tennis, karting, and bridge.
+Other sports include swimming, basketball, badminton, fencing, football, golf, sailing, shooting, table tennis, karting, and bridge.
 Loughborough Dynamo F.C. was formed in 1955 by a group of pupils who no longer wished to play rugby.

-House system

-The school operates a house system; every boy is placed in one of four houses: Abney (Green, after Sir Thomas Abney), Yates (Yellow, after William Yates), Pulteney (Purple, after Richard Pulteney) and Davys (Sky blue, after George Davys) and boys below the Upper Sixth have a small line in one of these colours on their school tie, between larger stripes for the school's red and navy colours.
-The houses are named after alumni.
-The house system provides internal competition in a number of sporting disciplines as well as quiz, chess, bridge and music competitions, with a points system (40 for winning an event down to 10 for finishing fourth) calculating the eventual winner of the Stamper Cup.
-The Eagle trophy is awarded to the house that wins the most points in non-sporting house competitions.